JaisalJain/Blind-Vision/README.md

 1. **Achieve Ultra Low latency** : Our primary goal is to optimize every layer of the stack - from a faster model deployment on Vertex AI to network improvements - to provide near-instantaneous descriptions, making the experience feel truly real-time.
 2. **Migrate the Backend**: Move the backend from the temporary Kaggle/Ngrok setup to a scalable backend (**Google Cloud Run**).
-3. **Deploy the Model**: Host the Gemma 3N model on a specialized services for lower latency and higher throughput.
+3. **Deploy the Model**: Host the Gemma 3N model on a specialized services for lower latency and higher throughput, or deploy on-device for local inference
 4. **Use a CDN**: Deploy the frontend assets to a global **Content Delivery Network ** to ensure fast loading times for users everywhere.
 5. **User Data**: Add a secure database to store preferences or history for personalization
-6. **Personilzation through facial detection**: Implement a facial recognition to personalize the user experience, this system will allow users to securely upload or capture images of family/friends, to enable relational descriptions.
+6. **Personalization through facial detection**: Implement a facial recognition to personalize the user experience, this system will allow users to securely upload or capture images of family/friends, to enable relational descriptions.
 7. **Smart Glasses Hardware Integration**: Design and build compact smart glasses equipped with cameras, to enable a fully `handsfree` experience, this will power AI vision assistance in daily life.

+---

+## Accessibility Design

+BlindVision was designed primarily for visually impaired users.

+Accessibility features include:

+- Voice-driven interaction using speech recognition
+- Automatic spoken responses via text-to-speech
+- Minimal visual UI requirements
+- Hands-free interaction model

 ---